LastAncientOne/Home_Improvement_Retail_Investment/README.md

 •	Looking at the Liabilities to Equity Ratio, as stated above, CareTrust REIT, Inc relies more on Equity to fund their business and operation.
 #### Cash Flow
 •	Over the past 5 years, CareTrust REIT has acquired a variety of properties to have more housing for seniors and/or nursing facilities.
 This could also explain why in some years they have a negative cash flow in some years.
 The expenses they pay such as Dividends and Debt Repayment could also be a factor as well.

-### Lennar Corp – LEN
-#### Income Statement
-•	Over the last 5 years, Lennar Corp has gradually had an increase in income.
-Moreover, it seems that they have acquired some subsidiaries (small companies)/ partnerships due to minority increase (Lennar Corp has stakes in other smaller businesses.)
-Here is the list of Lennar Corp’s subsidiaries from the SEC: https://www.sec.gov/Archives/edgar/data/920760/000093176303000421/dex21.htm
-#### Balance Sheet
-•	Looking at the Liabilities to Asset Ratio, there seems to be a small decrease in liabilities to asset ratio over the years.
-The company has been gaining a little bit of time in assets over the years while maintaining a stable liability to asset ratio.
-•	The Liabilities to Equity Ratio, seems to be stable.
-The minority interest in Equity seems to come from subsidiaries that Lennar Corp has ownership over.
-#### Cash Flow
-• Over the past 5 years of their cash flow, Lennar Corp doesn’t seem to have a stable cash flow.
-It fluctuates/varies in negative and positive cash flow.
-However, this could be due to their investment activities due to mergers, acquisitions, and subsidiaries.

 ### Home Depot Inc (HD)
 #### Income Statement